Nikolinje – Saint Nicholas’ Day in Croatia

 The second custom is giving children gifts at midnight the night before December 6.
 On the evening of December 5, children clean their own shoes, usually boots.
 After they clean them very well, every child puts one boot on the window.
 At midnight, parents put gifts into the boots.

 I remember one funny story from my childhood.
 Once my parents couldn’t wait to give us gifts, so they filled the boots with gifts several hours before midnight.
-My sister and I heard the noise at the window and we ran into the room.
-I still remember the happiness when we saw that Saint Nicholas came earlier to our house.
+My sister and I heard the noise at the window, and we ran into the room.
+I still remember the happiness when we realized Saint Nicholas had come earlier to our house.
 We were convinced that this happened because we were extra good.
 Who wouldn’t like to remember such a sweet memory from childhood?

 Saint Nicholas is the patron saint of the city of Komiža on the island of Vis in Croatia.
 There is an old tradition of burning an old wooden ship in Komiža on Saint Nicholas Day.